germanfrelo/setting-up-frontend-web-dev-project/README.md

 }
 ```

-Make sure to put it last, so it gets the chance to override any prior configuration in the extends array disabling all ESLint code formatting rules.
+Make sure to put it last, so that it will override any prior configuration in the `extends` array, disabling all ESLint code formatting rules.
 With this configuration, Prettier and ESLint can be run separately without any issues.

+**Step 3:**

+Finally, remove any code formatting rules that you might have in the `.eslintrc.json` file:

+- If there are no `rules`, skip this step.

-Finally, remove any code formatting rules you had in the `.eslintrc.json` file.
-If `"rules"` is empty, go to the next step.
-If no, to find if the `"rules"` section of the ESLint configuration file (`.eslintrc.json`) contains any rules that are unnecessary or conflict with Prettier, run the [CLI helper tool](https://github.com/prettier/eslint-config-prettier#cli-helper-tool).
-(Remember, `"rules"` always "wins" over `"extends"`!)
+- If there are `rules`, to find if any of them are unnecessary or conflict with Prettier, run the [CLI helper tool](https://github.com/prettier/eslint-config-prettier#cli-helper-tool).

 #### 5.2.
 Integrate Prettier with ESLint

-In order to lint and format the files by using only one command instead of two, integrate Prettier with ESLint by adding the [`eslint-plugin-prettier`](https://github.com/prettier/eslint-plugin-prettier) package.
+Objective: to run Prettier as an ESLint rule (to lint and format the files by using only one command instead of two) and report Prettier formatting errors as ESLint errors.

-Install the `eslint-plugin-prettier` package:
+**Step 1:**

+Install the Prettier's [`eslint-plugin-prettier`](https://github.com/prettier/eslint-plugin-prettier) package, locally and as a dev dependency:

 ```sh
 npm install eslint-plugin-prettier --save-dev --save-exact
 ```

-Verify that `"eslint-plugin-prettier"` is added as an entry to the `"devDependencies"` attribute of the `package.json` file:
+Verify that it is added as `devDependencies` in the `package.json` file:

 ```json
 {